pmgl/starblast-modding/README.md

 ##### Grid
 The map is divided into "grids".

-A Grid is a 10x10 square area which can only contains 1 static asteroid (which equals to 1 character to "paint" the map in [`this.options.custom_map`](#custom-asteroids-maps))
+A Grid is a 10x10 square area which can only contain 1 static asteroid (which equals to 1 character to "paint" the map in [`this.options.custom_map`](#custom-asteroids-maps))

 `map_size` is the number of grids along each dimension, which means that the number of grids in the map is calculated by the formula `map_size`<sup>2</sup>.